 Admissions decisions are typically announced approximately one month to six weeks after the program admission deadline.

-It is the applicant's responsibility to ensure that all materials have been received by both the Graduate Admissions.
+It is the applicant's responsibility to ensure that all materials have been received by both of the Graduate Admissions.

 Application Information (M.S. and Ph.D.)